jfo/blog/source/drafts/making-sounds.md

 This code is a refactor of the loop above.
 A millisecond is 1/1000th of a second, but a microsecond is 1/1000th of a millisecond.
-We're in the millionth's of a second here, and can be a lot more precise now!
+We're in the millionth's of a second here, and so can be a lot more precise!

 We want to produce a tone at 440Hz, which means we will complete 440 cycles per second, and that each single cycle will take 1/440 of a second.